 That is why we chose sustainability and not “as much as possible” to be the bottom line for PASTURE TO PLATE.
 And we all are working hard to get there.

-Every time you buy from PASTURE TO PLATE, you vote YES for our common, organic values.
-Thank you.
+Every time you buy from PASTURE TO PLATE, you vote YES for our common values.